insure logo

 • Mechanical distortion of the device

-What does homeowner insurance cover when a power surge happens?
+What does homeowner insurance cover damage when a power surge or outage happens?

-What electrical equipment breakdown is covered in home insurance?
+What electrical equipment damage is covered by home insurance?

 Homeowners insurance typically covers the cost to replace an electrical appliance or electronic device because of a power surge.
 A power surge is caused by something other than your normal electricity supply.